WebRTC has many moving parts in it. You want to learn how WebRTC works?

 Looking for a WebRTC course to dig deeper and build a solid architecture for your product?

-I’ll try to give the explanation of how WebRTC works in a few different angles here.
+I’ll try to give the explanation of how WebRTC works in a few different angles of a WebRTC Tutorial here.
 Together, they should create a pretty good picture of what’s going on.

 WebRTC Basic Concept